Marvel Phase 5: new release dates, cast news, and more

 Guardians of the Galaxy 3 marked the last chapter in the Guardians of the Galaxy story.
 And it's certainly an emotional send-off to everyone's favorite A-holes.
 The movie sees the team all back together again to try and save Rocket after he's mortally injured by Adam Warlock.

-The team head across the galaxy and team up with Gamora and the Ravagers to try and find the code that will save Rocket.
+The team heads across the galaxy and teams up with Gamora and the Ravagers to try and find the code that will save Rocket.
 When he was created by the High Evolutionary, he was given a kill switch that stops anyone from being able to operate on him.
 Not only are they in a race against time to find this, but Chukwudi Iwuji's villain is also on their toes to try and take Rocket for himself.

 We find out about his dodgy motives to create a perfect society and see them in action on Counter-Earth, as well as taking a heartbreaking trip through memory lane to find out how exactly Rocket was made.
 Thankfully, our beloved Guardians get the upper hand, taking down the High Evolutionary, saving Rocket, and also saving all the beings the big bad was experimenting on.